IMRT lets Princeton Radiation Oncology doctors deliver the optimal radiation dose with minimal side effects.

 - Prostate Cancer – Prostate cancer cells are relatively radio-resistant and require high doses for effective cure.
 This dose requirement is also compounded by the prostate’s precarious anatomical location, as it is flanked by radiation-sensitive structures, such as the bladder and the rectum.
 Hence, IMRT allows for conformal dose delivery while minimizing the dose to the non-target tissues.
 Potential benefits of prostate IMRT include higher cure rates highlighted by lower chances of rectal bleeding and urinary complications.

 - Head and Neck Cancers – IMRT has also been proven to decrease side effects in patients with head and neck cancers treated with IMRT.
 Studies comparing IMRT to standard radiation showed less xerostomia (dryness of the mouth), less pain with swallowing, and fewer long-term complications.
-At PRO, our techniques allow less radiation to be delivered to vital structures of the head and neck region involved in producing saliva and swallowing.
+At Princeton Radiation Oncology, our techniques allow less radiation to be delivered to vital structures of the head and neck region involved in producing saliva and swallowing.

 - Breast Cancer – Breast cancer is another disease that may benefit from the unique attributes of IMRT.
 Particularly with cancers of the left breast, which lies above the heart, IMRT offers an excellent therapeutic option.
 It allows a conformal dose distribution around the breast while minimizing any dose to the myocardium.
 Consequently, potential long-term complications like cardiovascular disease and pericarditis can be minimized.